How recruiters can improve diversity in the tech industry

 A report by McKinsey & Company reveals that companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile.

-According to the same report, ethnic and cultural diversity in particular, offer even greater advantages, showing that companies with ethnically diverse executive teams are 36% more likely to outperform their peers in profitability.
+According to the same report, ethnic and cultural diversity offers even greater advantages, showing that companies with ethnically diverse executive teams are 36% more likely to outperform their peers in profitability.

-This substantial increase highlights the unique value that cultural diversity brings to the table, driving innovation and financial success.
+This substantial increase highlights the unique value that cultural diversity brings, driving innovation and financial success.

 These findings make it abundantly clear that investing in diversity is not just a moral obligation but a smart business strategy.
 Cultivating a diverse and inclusive workforce benefits equality and the bottom line.